elves/elvish/README.md

   The `e:` prefix (for "external") ensures that the external command named `ls` will be called.
 Otherwise this definition will result in infinite recursion.

-* The left and right prompts and be customized by assigning functions to `le:prompt` and `le:rprompt`.
+* The left and right prompts can be customized by assigning functions to `le:prompt` and `le:rprompt`.
 Their outputs are concatenated (with no spaces in between) before being used as the respective prompts.
 The following simulates the default prompts but uses fancy Unicode:

   ```sh
   # "tilde-abbr" abbreviates home directory to a tilde.